kMaN175/Arma3-Missions/README.md

-# Arma3-Missions
+# Arma Missions
-A repository for my Arma 3 missions.
+This is a repository for my Arma 3 scripted missions.

-Disclaimer:
+## Disclaimer:
  - These missions were made for testing purposes mainly to help the development of the framework.
 Therefore, glitches and bugs might occur.